 - > Do we find a large number of journals equipped with suitable data policies? - > And how are these policies structured?
-What type of replication files and supplemental information do they request? - > Do these data policies really foster replicable research? - > Can we even speak of a new paradigm for publishing in economic sciences?
+What type of replication files and supplemental information do they request? - > Do these data policies really foster replicable research?

 2. The Study